protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 Existing IPFS users will see Filecoin surfaced prominently as an option for them to consider.
 No matter which established resource they turn to first -- our websites, blogs, docs sites, etc. -- users and prospective users will easily find their way to information that helps them determine whether IPFS, Filecoin, or the combo is right for them.

 Every Labber will be able to confidently explain the difference between Filecoin (the storage network, not the token) and IPFS in terms that match their own technical level.
-Some will be able to tell stories about two different use cases, some will use words like hot and cold storage, some will use fancy crypto words that the rest of us don't understand.
+Some will be able to tell stories about two different use cases, some will use words like hot and cold storage, some will use fancy crypto words. 🤓

-Labbers responsible for W3DT education will feel empowered to talk about Filecoin and IPFS without facing internal blockers to progress.
+Labbers responsible for W3DT education will feel empowered to talk about Filecoin and IPFS.

 Labbers on the Ecosystem team can reach out to high-value collabs who have chosen IPFS over Filecoin or used IPFS + pinning as a workaround and update them on our new capabilities, letting them know which of their initial assumptions about Filecoin turned out to be true, what's changed, what's possible now, what's not possible yet, etc.